williaml33moore/bathtub/dev/README.md

   `main` is for code; `pages` is for the web page.
 * `release` -- The branch for preparing GitHub releases.
   Releases consist of the directories and files that are [tagged](https://github.com/williaml33moore/bathtub/tags) in Git and packaged for users to download from the Bathtub [releases](https://github.com/williaml33moore/bathtub/releases) page.
+  Contains a version of `README.md` customized for user downloads.
   Contains a complete `src/` directory and a minimal `docs/` directory.
   Omits `test/` and `dev/`.
   Most of the time, `release` represents the state of the latest release.